Skip to main content

 You can also check the manufacturer’s websites or call the manufacturer to ask about ways to save.

-Dexcom offers a patient assistance program, which is available to people who meet certain income eligibility requirements.
-Visit the Dexcom savings center for other savings opportunities.
+Dexcom offers a patient assistance program to people who meet certain income eligibility requirements.
+The manufacturer’s website also has more information about a free trial and other savings opportunities.

-FreeStyle Libre may offer a free trial of the Libre 2 or 3 systems.
-Contact Abbott via the Libre website for more information.
+FreeStyle Libre may offer a free trial of the Libre 2 Plus or 3 Plus systems.
+Contact Abbott via the Libre website for more information on the trial or other discounts and savings.

-- A one-month supply of FreeStyle Libre 2 (2 sensors) costs about $217 if you pay out of pocket, but a SingleCare coupon can bring the price down to $133.
+• A one-month supply of FreeStyle Libre 2 Plus (2 sensors) costs about $228 if you pay out of pocket, but a SingleCare coupon can bring the price down to $153.

 Common side effects of Dexcom vs. Freestyle Libre